The most boring yet essential skill: organizing files and codes

 Prerequisite

-To ensure analyses are reproducible, it is essential that you can go from the raw data file to your results in a single continuous workflow.
+To ensure analyses are reproducible, it is essential that you can go from the raw data file to your final results in a single continuous workflow.
 In other words, a reproducible analysis allows someone else (or a future you!) to follow the story of your data all the way to your results, including text, tables and figures.
-Having to intervene “manually”, e.g., typing numbers at some point based on another analysis, or performing back and forth exchange between your data and your analysis would not be considered reproducible.
-Indeed, the manual operations are not tracked and would have to be repeated each the analysis requires an update.
+Having to intervene “manually”, e.g., typing numbers at some point based on another analysis, performing back and forth exchange between your data and your analysis, or modifying columns in a spreadsheet would not be considered reproducible.
+Indeed, the manual operations are not tracked.
+If your project required any update, you would have to repeat all these manual operations.

-This means that you can’t (and generally should never) modify your raw data in Excel for example, at least once it is finalized.
-Similarly, you shouldn’t use point-and-click software like SPSS if you don’t intend to save the generated script that allows you to repeat your analysis.
+In other words, you should never modify your raw data manually (e.g. in Excel) to have a reproducible work flow.
+At least not once you have the final version of your raw data.
+Similarly, you shouldn’t use point-and-click statistical software like SPSS if you don’t intend to save the generated script that allows you to repeat your analysis.

 Advantages of Using Analysis Script/Code

-All data cleaning, manipulation and analysis steps can and should be performed using statistical code or script.
+All data cleaning, manipulation and analysis steps can and should be performed using statistical code/script.
 A script is the storyline of your analysis.
 It describes the operations to perform on your dataset and analyses in a given language.
 Common statistical software/languages include R, python, SAS and SPSS.
 Having a script of your analysis is extremely useful for many reasons.

 1. You can share your script with others for reviewing purpose.
 Without this storyline, it is almost impossible to know exactly what happened to your data and how you got to the results.